This post may contain affiliate links. Please read our disclosure policy.

 How to make black bean brownies

-You do not taste the beans in these brownies; all you'll detect is that chocolate flavor.
+No!
+You do not taste the beans in these brownies; all you taste is deep, rich chocolate flavor.
 The vanilla extract, cocoa powder, and a bit of brewed coffee take care of that (no, you don't taste the coffee eitherโjust the chocolate!).

 Use a blender for the smoothest texture